fibo/dextop/README.md

 | toolbarHeight | `28`                   |

-The `content` attribute holds a div with class `dextop-content`, you can optionally style with a CSS like the following.
+The `content` attribute holds a div which class is `dextop-content`, you can optionally style it with a CSS like the following.

 ```css
 .dextop-content {